|

-- Epidural use necessitates an IV, continuous EFM, and restricted mobility, and it relaxes vaginal muscles.
+- Having an epidural requires an IV, continuous EFM, restricted mobility and it relaxes vaginal muscles.
 All of these factors can prolong labor.

 - Epidural use increases the risk of instrument delivery and may increase the risk of cesarean.